EUREKA-ITB/eureka-itb24/README.md

 npm install
 ```

-and fter everything is installed, you can start run the development server using:
+and after everything is installed, you can start run the development server using:
 ```bash
 npm run dev
 ```